davemorrissey/sunrise-sunset-map/README.md

 This site was originally built in 2005, pre-dating even jQuery, when IE6 was the dominant browser.
 It was intended to run on cheap shared hosting.

-I have left it alone until recently but am now gradually rebuilding it to modern standards.
-My initial focus was on responsive design and improved UX, and I am now working to convert the site to React.
+I have left it alone until recently but am now rebuilt it to modern standards, using ReactJS and SCSS and replacing the location database and automatic timezone code with Google APIs.

 ### Calculations